hyakuchiki/QDSynthWebpage/docs/index.md

 ## Animation of the Evolution

 The histogram of population in BC space during a typical run is shown below.
 Bins with lighter color has the most individuals.
 The x axis is the spectral flatness (dB) and the y axis is spectral centroid (Hz).
-As can be seen from the animation, methods with novelty objective (NSGC, NSLC) explores a wider region, leading to the discovery of diverse solutions.
+As can be seen from the animation, methods with novelty objective (NS-GC, NS-LC) explores a wider region, leading to the discovery of diverse solutions.

 ### GA